fakeperson12312/School-Stuff/World Studies 8th grade/README.md

 a chromebook media player thingy will popup on ur taskbar with a music and 3 lines symbol (last i checked), drag that to the end then answer all the questions.

 # additional info
-If you actually want to learn content ahead of time, i have the chapters here: https://drive.google.com/drive/u/0/folders/1aeqMdSg8_u7sH-VaMk8WHxfnzFjIJFv8
+If you actually want to learn content ahead of time, i have the chapters here (idk what happened to chapter 2):
+https://drive.google.com/drive/u/0/folders/1aeqMdSg8_u7sH-VaMk8WHxfnzFjIJFv8
 And to get the edpuzzles before he posts them, create an edpuzzle account as a teacher and search the titles that I have included in the folders (some had a / in them beforehand, which i changed to other words though)